-If you are living with a functional alcoholic, or think you may be living with one, we have outlined the signs that can suggest that someone has a drinking problem.
-We have also looked at what you can say and do to help the person seek the support that they need.
+If you are living with a functional alcoholic, or think you may be living with one, this page can help you to spot the signs that can suggest someone has a drinking problem.
+We have also looked at what you can say and do to help the person seek the support they need.

 - They rationalise their alcohol consumption and use it as a reward.
 For example they may say they’re treating themselves to a drink after completing a project at work